Sequence Graph Transform (SGT): A Feature Embedding Function for Sequence Data Mining: Sequence Graph Transform (SGT)

 \subsection{Overview and Intuition}

-By definition, a sequence can be either feed-forward or ``undirected.''
-In a feed-forward sequence, events (alphabet instances) occur in succession; e.g., in a clickstream sequence, the click events occur one after another in a ``forward direction.''
-On the other hand, in an ``undirected'' sequence, the directional or chronological order of alphabet instances is not present or not important.
-In this paper, we present SGT for feed-forward sequences; SGT for undirected is given in the extended version.
+By definition, a sequence can be either feed-forward or bidirectional.
+In a feed-forward sequence, events (symbol instances) occur in succession; e.g., in a clickstream sequence, the click events occur one after another in a forward direction.
+On the other hand, in a bidirectional sequence, the directional or chronological order of symbol instances is not present or not important.
+In this paper, we present SGT for feed-forward sequences; SGT for bidirectional sequences is given in \S~\ref{subsec:sgt-for-undirected-sequences}.

-For either of these sequence types, the developed Sequence Graph Transform works on the same fundamental premise\textemdash{}the relative positions of alphabets in a sequence characterize the sequence\textemdash{}to extract the pattern features of the sequence.
-This premise holds true for most sequence mining problems because similarity in sequences is often measured based on the similarities in their pattern from the alphabet positions.
+For either of these sequence types, the developed SGT works on a fundamental premise\textemdash{}the relative positions of symbols in a sequence characterize the sequence\textemdash{}to extract the pattern features of the sequence.
+This premise holds for most sequence mining problems because the similarity in sequences is often measured based on the similarities in their pattern from the symbol positions.

-In the following, we illustrate and develop the SGT's feature extraction approach for a feed-forward sequence and later extend it to ``undirected'' sequences.

 Fig.~\ref{fig:Illustration-of-effect} shows an illustrative example of a feed-forward sequence.
-In this example, the presence of alphabet $\mathtt{B}$ at positions 5 and 8 should be seen in context with or as a result of all other predecessors.
-To extract the sequence features, we take the relative positions of one alphabet pair at a time.
+In this example, the presence of symbol $\mathtt{B}$ at positions 5 and 8 should be seen in context with or as a result of all other predecessors.
+To extract the sequence features, we take the relative positions of one symbol pair at a time.
 For example, the relative positions for pair ($\mathtt{A}$,$\mathtt{B}$) are \{(2,3),5\} and \{(2,3,6),8\}, where the values in the position set for $\mathtt{A}$ are the ones preceding $\mathtt{B}$.
 In the SGT procedure defined and developed in the following sections (\S\ref{subsec:SGT-definition}-\ref{subsec:SGT-properties}), the sequence features are shown to be extracted from these positions information.